Dynom/ginit/README.md

 # Introduction

 ginit is a small signal proxy program that solves the "Docker pid 1" problem.
-It's written in Go and it's being tested at https://pimmr.com/ and in a Docker container near you.
+It's written in Go and it's being used at https://pimmr.com/ and in a Docker container near you.

 # Use in your Docker image